How To Avoid Groupthink When Creating Strategy Together

 In this post, we talked about the social phenomenon of Groupthink.
 It can happen to any team and any group of people working together.
 We shared a number of solutions, including some Liberating Structures you can use.
 Let us know what you think!

-If you’d like to know more about Liberating Structures or experience a large number of them first-hand, make sure to join our Immersion Workshop in Amsterdam.
+If you’d like to know more about Liberating Structures or experience a large number of them first-hand, make sure to join one of our Immersion Workshops.
 Or join the Dutch User Group to give and get help from other users.